natesilva/big-config/README.md

 Finally, you can create a `local` directory with personal settings that will be applied last, to override/extend any other settings.
 Don’t check the `local` directory into Git.

+Settings from the `default` directory are read first.
+Then settings from the environment directory (`production` or `development`) are merged in, followed by settings from the `local` directory.

 If `NODE_ENV` is `development`, you end up with the following database settings:

 ```json